NVIDIAGameWorks/Opacity-MicroMap-SDK/docs/integration_guide.md

 Assuming all OMM blocks still fit within the limited memory heuristic there's no downside to this method.
 If the memory runs out some OMM blocks be skipped.
 Currently the baker will allocate OMM blocks greedily.
 A smarter allocation strategy based on per omm-block reuse ranking may be implemented in the future.

-### 4. Bake Pre-Pass
-The third alternative (although not yet implemented) is to expose a pre-pass function that will only run the re-use logic and then return a less conservative memory estimate that will still guarantee the optimal baking.
-This require the bake pass to be split up in to prepass -> readback -> bake -> readback -> ..BLAS build.
-This is the preferred solution as it can be used to selectively avoid baking objects with poor OMM quality altogether.

 ## Step 2: Dispatch
 The GPU baker has two modes: one is based on the rasterization hardware of the GPU to parallelize the micro-triangle evaluation on multiple threads, and another version runs on Compute workloads only.